kodetroll/user-scripts/README.md

 getMemTotal.sh	Will return the amount of total system memory.

 getMemFree.sh	Will return the amount of free system memory.

-new_bash_script.sh	Will create the shell of a new bash script.

-rkey.sh		Will generate a 16 digit hex random key using OpenSSL.

 whereis_inc.sh	Will return the path where GCC believes it will find
 		the specifed include header file.